Case study: Vittorio Lavioso

 What’s your personal approach to the work?

 Different teams have different approaches, but the main driver is that we all want to deliver returns for our clients.
-In the Health Innovation team, we have a list of ten standard questions we ask of every company we research.
+In the Health Innovation Team, we have a list of 10 standard questions we ask of every company we research.
 It’s about using that research to build confidence and conviction in your own opinions first, then spreading that to the team.
-But it’s important to stay humble too and appreciate that there are things you don’t know and that your opinions may be challenged.
+But it’s important to stay humble and appreciate that there are things you don’t know and that your opinions may be challenged.

 What specific processes do you use to assess companies?

-Amongst the areas we want to build understanding and conviction on, company culture is a paramount one – we want to gain conviction that it is effective and differentiated.
-This leads to thinking about things such as, ‘what is the company’s talent retention rate?’, ‘is there a strong management team in place?’, ’how does the CEO think and what are their long-term aims?’ and ‘what is the company’s competitive advantage?’.
+Among the areas we want to build understanding and conviction on, company culture is paramount – we want to gain conviction that it is effective and differentiated.
+This leads to thinking about things such as: ‘What is the company’s talent retention rate?’, ‘Is there a strong management team in place?’, ’How does the chief executive think and what are their long-term aims?’ and ‘What is the company’s competitive advantage?’.
 How you go about delivering the answers to the questions is up to you, and it was up to me to find the right sources of information for my research.

 What are the timescales like for completing your research?